questrom/formulaic/docs/src/making-forms/introduction.md

 * Formulaic generates forms based on **configuration files**; these must not be confused with the global configuration stored in `config.toml`.
 * Configuration files are written in [**Jade**](http://jade-lang.com), which Formulaic will automatically compile to XML.
 See below for further details.
 * The **sample forms** included with the project provide an excellent way to get used to the syntax &mdash; in fact, these may be more useful that the following documentation.
+Before they work, you may need to modify them to suit, e.g., your MongoDB configuration.

 ### Adding a form